paOol/Bitcoin-Cash-RPC/README.md

 # Bitcoin Cash JSON-RPC library

-## Javascript Library to communicate with your
-## Bitcoin Unlimited / Bitcoin ABC / Bitcoin Classic Node.
+## Javascript Library to communicate with your Bitcoin Unlimited / Bitcoin ABC / Bitcoin Classic Node.

 ![header](https://user-images.githubusercontent.com/5941389/30766133-0cb8e34e-9fa8-11e7-8c8b-3b7867ad42ba.jpg)

 This is a promise-based library and `async/await` compatible.
+Includes a couple additional helpers, such as a QRcode generator as well as Bitpay's Address translator.
+Supports both address formats.

 ## Installation